Are you a Yankee fan? A Madonna die-hard? Or better yet a Justin Bieber’s zealot?

 The hoplessly enamored Wanda ends up on a remote set location 30 km away from Rome.
 In essence, trashing her husband’s carefully planned visit, leaving him worried-sick and in constant need of excusing her absence to his relatives.

-The result is a comic, yet a touching story, in which Fellini also introduces us to Cabiria, the compassionate prostitute who consoles poor Ivan, played by Fellini’s wife Giulietta Masina.
-Her fine performance serves as the basis for her lead role in 1957 Nights of Cabiria.
+The result is a comic, yet a touchy story, in which Fellini also introduces us to Cabiria, the compassionate prostitute who consoles poor Ivan, played by Fellini’s wife Giulietta Masina.
+Her fine performance served as the basis for her lead role in 1957 Nights of Cabiria.

 The film is blessed by the sensitive soundtrack of Maestro Nino Rota, Fellini’s loyal collaborator throughout his film career.
 The circus-like music during the beach scene that serves as set location for filming the photo novel – is strong and whimsical.